 - Maple syrup - use blackstrap molasses instead for extra umami flavor and a darker color

-- Bouillon cube - Substitute with 2 cups vegetable broth and omit the water as desired.
-Or use 1 teaspoon Better Than Bouillon No Beef Base for a real beefy flavor.
+- Bouillon cube - Substitute with 2 cups vegetable broth and omit the water instead.
+Or use 1 teaspoon Better Than Bouillon No Beef Base in 2 cups water for a real beefy flavor.
+Alternatively, use this Better Than Bouillon reduced-sodium vegetable base and mix in 1 tablespoon miso for more umami.

 Craving a high-protein pasta dinner?
 Try this Easy Pasta with Peas.
 For more soy curl recipes, visit my Vegan Asian Recipes page.

 Step 1.
-Make broth mixture: Dissolve 1 vegetable bouillon cube in 2 cups boiling hot water or use 2 cups boiling hot vegetable broth.
-Mix the cornstarch into the hot broth.
+Make broth mixture: Dissolve 1 vegetable bouillon cube in 2 cups hot water or use 2 cups warm vegetable broth.
+Add 1 tablespoon miso for more flavor (optional).

 Step 2: Transfer the soy curls to a medium bowl and add the hot broth mixture to cover.
 (Add more water as needed to make sure the soy curls are completely covered in liquid.)
 Soak them for 10 minutes.